 Type of Awards.
-The 2008 Plan permits the grant of option.
+The 2008 Plan permits the grant of options.
 The plan administrator is authorized to award any type of arrangement.

 Eligibility.
-The 2008 Plan provides for the grant of awards to, among others, employees, officers, directors of our company or affiliates, or consultants, adviser or independent contractor currently providing services to our company or an affiliates.
+The 2008 Plan provides for the grant of awards to, among others, employees, officers, directors of our company or affiliates, or consultants, advisers or independent contractors currently providing services to our company or affiliates.

 Administration.
-Subject to the terms of the 2008 Plan, the 2008 Plan will be administered by our board of directors, any committee or any delegate of our board of directors, our executive officer delegated by the board of directors.
+Subject to the terms of the 2008 Plan, the 2008 Plan will be administered by our board of directors, any committee or any delegate of our board of directors, or our executive officer delegated by the board of directors.